DANS-KNAW/easy-split-multi-deposit/multi-deposit-instructions.md

   provide extra metadata specific to audio/video files.
 For a path to a A/V file in `AV_FILE`, the user can specify at most one title in `AV_FILE_TITLE` and one or more combinations of subtitles and the corresponding language tag in `AV_SUBTITLES` and `AV_SUBTITLES_LANGUAGE` respectively.
+  Note that the latter has to be formatted as an [ISO 639-1](https://www.loc.gov/standards/iso639-2/php/code_list.php).
 * The information found in the `AV_*` columns is put into `files.xml` to better describe the file at hand.
 The `AV_FILE_TITLE` relation is put inside a `dcterms:title` element; the `AV_SUBTITLE` and `AV_SUBTITLE_LANGUAGE` are declared in a `dcterms:relation` and its `xml:lang` attribute